AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-10-20-static-site-comments-github-issues/index.md

 npx netlify functions:invoke --querystring id=123
 ```

-Run through the prompts to select the function that you want to invoke (there should only be one listed if this is your first time creating a Netlify function).
-You should see the following response `body` get logged to the console once you run the function:
+You'll be prompted to select the function to run.
+If this is your first time creating a Netlify Function for your site, there should only be one listed.
+After you select the function, it will be called and you should see the following response in your terminal:

 ```json
 { "issueNumber": "123" }